 - Base Salary: Fixed compensation designed to attract and retain leadership talent.
-Additionally, of the named executives identified in the Summary Compensation Table on page 22 of this proxy statement, the base salaries of two of them, Troy D. Rosser and Victor S. Schneider, consist in part of commissions, which are based on the amount of profit generated by the Company from its sales of software systems and hardware and the amount of revenues generated from its sales of business management, consulting and managed IT services. - Annual Cash Incentive Compensation: Variable compensation intended to provide our executives with a financial incentive to achieve critical short-term performance objectives. - Long-Term Incentives: Variable compensation designed to align a portion of executive compensation to the Company's longer-term operational performance as well as share price growth.
+Additionally, of the named executives identified in the Summary Compensation Table on page 23 of this proxy statement, the base salaries of two of them, Troy D. Rosser and Victor S. Schneider, consist in part of commissions, which are based on the amount of profit generated by the Company from its sales of software systems and hardware and the amount of revenues generated from its sales of business management, consulting and managed IT services. - Annual Cash Incentive Compensation: Variable compensation intended to provide our executives with a financial incentive to achieve critical short-term performance objectives. - Long-Term Incentives: Variable compensation designed to align a portion of executive compensation to the Company's longer-term operational performance as well as share price growth.

-As discussed below, the Compensation Committee engaged a compensation consulting firm in mid-2013 in order to, among other things, compare the Company's executive compensation program to those of its peers and advise the Compensation Committee regarding how to introduce more performance-based compensation into the executive compensation program.
-As a result of this engagement and evaluation, the Board of Directors adopted on January 27, 2014, and the stockholders of the Company approved at the 2014 annual meeting, the Computer Programs and Systems, Inc. 2014 Incentive Plan (the "2014 Incentive Plan").
+The Board of Directors adopted on January 27, 2014, and the stockholders of the Company approved at the 2014 annual meeting, the Computer Programs and Systems, Inc. 2014 Incentive Plan (the "2014 Incentive Plan").
 The 2014 Incentive Plan is an omnibus incentive plan under which the Compensation Committee is able to grant time- and performance-based equity awards and performance-based cash incentive awards.
-The Compensation Committee granted performance share awards and performance-based annual cash bonus awards in 2014 in order to further link executive compensation with the performance of the Company.
-Additionally, the Compensation Committee granted time-based restricted stock awards, which have been made periodically in order to provide management with an equity interest in the Company and which we believe help to motivate them and align their financial interests with those of our stockholders.
+The Compensation Committee has made annual grants of performance share awards and performance-based annual cash bonus awards under the 2014 Incentive Plan in order to further link executive compensation with the performance of the Company.
+Additionally, the Compensation Committee has granted time-based restricted stock awards, which have been made annually in order to provide management with an equity interest in the Company and which we believe help to motivate them and align their financial interests with those of our stockholders.

-We believe that our compensation program has been successful in retaining executive talent, in that all of the current named executives have been employed by the Company for at least 15 years, but that it is important to continue to create incentives to ensure the retention of those executives and other employees who are critical to the success of our business.
+We believe that our compensation program has been successful in retaining executive talent, in that all of the current named executives except one have been employed by the Company for at least 15 years, and that it is important to continue to create incentives to ensure the retention of those executives and other employees who are critical to the success of our business.